MarkSnyderJNPR/AWS_Control_Tower_vSRX/README.md

 >>>>![](./img/inst/oadda.png)

->>>> From the add AWS account, slect Create an AWS Account and add a valid email address.
-Please note, that a valid emial address should be used.
+>>>> From the add AWS account, select Create an AWS Account and add a valid email address.
+Please note, that a valid email address should be used.
 This account can only be deleted with a valid email.
 Once completed click Create AWS account.
 This new account will be located in the root Organization.

 >>>>![](./img/inst/oadda2.png)